mykespb/pythoner/README.md

 # pythoner
-Educational, persona and professional programs in Python
+Educational, personal and professional programs in Python